Application deadline: October 18, 2023

 What we’re looking for in a candidate:

-- A student who is a declared major or minor in a department in the Humanities Division at UCSC and in good academic standing (required).
+You are a declared major or minor in a department in the Humanities Division and in good academic standing (required).

 How to apply: